gmmorgan/CleanDataProject/README.md

 We need to _sanitize_ the column names that are obtained from the file _"features.txt"_.
 We need to some ad-hoc cleaning of the column names to ensure no horrors occur with the "$" operator.
-We replace any number of punctuation symbols with dots, and then remove any remaining trailing dots that searve no useful purpose.
+We replace any number of punctuation symbols with dots, and then remove any remaining trailing dots that serve no useful purpose.

 ```r
 # replace any number of punctuation characters with a single dot.